training-participant-videos

 Learn how to recover a forgotten username or password in the Autodesk Training Evaluation System.

-Learn how to find a course using your course ID and how to enroll in it.
+Learn how to find a course using your course ID and how to enrol in it.

 Learn how to complete a course evaluation survey and get a link to download your certificate of completion for courses in the Autodesk Training Evaluation System.

 Learn how to delete your account in the Autodesk Training Evaluation System.
-Please note this process will also remove yourt Autodesk account ID.
+Please note this process will also remove your Autodesk account ID.